ProtractorNinja/pixyll/_posts/2015-04-20-flexing-the-bison-chops.md

 ## Reflection

-The scripts, combined in a lovingly usable Makefile, performed admirably... *eventually*.
+The scripts, combined with a lovingly usable Makefile that tested, logged, and zipped everything up, performed admirably... *eventually*.
 You may have noticed all the awkward script quoting that I had to do to make my scripts work: a painful side effect of writing bash to generate *more bash*.

 One memorable annoyance was figuring out how to keep `echo` from stripping intentional whitespace around my strings.
 Another was properly including newline characters in the strings to test.
 Yet another, perhaps my favorite, was resolving the differences between single and double quotes to finally print the strings that I wanted to see.